Categories:Baking Hints & Tips Chocolate Cooking Lessons - Cooking 101

 3 level tablespoons Dutch-process cocoa plus 1 tablespoon shortening, butter, or oil for every 1-ounce unsweetened baking chocolate.

-1/2 cup (3 ounces) unsweetened chocolate chips or morsels – plus cut sugar by 1/4 cup and shortening by 1 tablespoon in your recipe.
+3 ounces semi-sweet chocolate chips or morsels – plus cut sugar by 1/4 cup and shortening by 1 tablespoon in your recipe.

 Substitute 1-ounce milk chocolate or white chocolate chips for every 1-ounce white chocolate.
 (Color and flavor will vary.)